zcgan/TABI-2spheres/README.md

 To find the interaction energy, compute and subtract from the above value the total electrostatic free energy for the 2-sphere system when the spheres are far from each other, say a few Debye lengths.
 This just needs to be calculated once.

 # output file 2: surface_potential.dat
-This gives the surface potenial values in a format suitable for plotting with VMD.
+This gives the surface potential values in a format suitable for plotting with VMD.

 The 1st line gives the number of vertices and the number of triangles for the entire 2-sphere system.